 Learn Something at the Ontario Science Centre

-There’s always something new to learn and discover at the Ontario Science Centre with its array of interactive, hands-on exhibits that cover everything from the human body and outer space, to the living earth and rocks and minerals.
-Exhibits here are geared towards a range of age groups, from tots to teems.
+There’s always something new to discover at the Ontario Science Centre with its array of interactive, hands-on exhibits that cover everything from the human body and outer space, to the living earth and rocks and minerals.
+Exhibits here are geared towards a range of age groups, from tots to teens.

 Go to Evergreen Brick Works

-Named one of the top ten geotourism destinations in the world by National Geographic in 2010, Evergreen Brick Works is a year-round destination boasting a farmers’ market, skating rink, children’s garden, nature trails, ongoing events for the whole family, art, the Evergreen Garden Market, a bike shop, workshops and much more.
+Named one of the top 10 geotourism destinations in the world by National Geographic in 2010, Evergreen Brick Works is a year-round destination boasting a farmers’ market, skating rink, children’s garden, nature trails, ongoing events for the whole family, art, the Evergreen Garden Market, a bike shop, workshops, and much more.

 Hear Live Music at Horseshoe Tavern